m4ttsch/omscs-notes-notes/computer-networks/Internet Worms.md

 The Morris Worm highlights the general approach to worm infection and propagation.

 First, the worm has to scan other machines on the network to find more potential vulnerable hosts.
-Second, the worm has to spread by infecting other vulnerable hosts.
+Next, the worm has to spread by infecting other vulnerable hosts.
 Finally, the worm should remain undiscoverable so that it can continue to operate and spread without being removed from systems.

 ## Worm Outbreak in Detail
 The summer of 2001 saw three major worm outbreaks: Code Red 1 v2,  Code Red 2, and Nimda.